Use Chocolatey w/Proxy Server

 Explicit Proxy Settings at Runtime

-Starting in 0.10.4, you can pass proxy information at runtime with each command.
+You can pass proxy information at runtime with each command.
 See https://github.com/chocolatey/choco/issues/1173

-What to do if my proxy is socks?
+What to do if My Proxy is Socks?

 It may just work.
 It hasn't been validated yet.